-To start, we’re going to examine a classic film loved by many.
-It’s Kodak’s Portra 400, and it’s one of our favorite color films.
-So sit back, relax, and find out if Portra’s made for you, or one to skip.
+Today we’re spotlighting a classic film loved by many experienced photo geeks.
+It’s Kodak’s Portra 400, and it’s simply one of the best C-41 color films available today.
+So sit back, give a read, and find out if Portra’s a good fit or one to skip.

 There’s no such thing as a “perfect” film.
 Let’s just get that out of the way.
 Every shooter has different tastes regarding tone, color, grain, etc. But if ever a film was close to being a perfect all-rounder, Portra 400 just might be it.

-Why do we consider Portra 400 an excellent film for just about anyone?
-A few key reasons.
-Firstly, it’s in the speed.
+This is due to a few key reasons.
+First, it’s in the speed.
 Portra’s a true ISO-400 film, meaning it can naturally shoot in bright sunlight, but it’s also sensitive enough to shoot indoors, in low light situations, and can even capture night-time street scenes without too much trouble.
 So whether you’re capturing shots of your kids at soccer practice or shooting dancers in a nightclub, Portra 400 will expose just right.

 Colors are bold, yet reserved.
 In fact, Portra was at one time offered in two varieties, NC (natural color) and VC (vivid color).
 Splitting the difference between these two now-discontinued Portras, today’s Portra 400 makes images that pop with balanced color while avoiding looking like a leprechaun puked Lucky Charms all over your print.